Alejandro Mesonero-Romanos: Career

 In 1995, he joined SEAT's Design department in Martorell, where his brother Carlos had been working since 1985 in a time when the company's range was in the process of modernization.
 His involvement in the conception of the SEAT Bolero prototype, which eventually would not evolve into a series production car, made the Volkswagen Group become interested in him, so in 1996 he joined the Design Center Europe that the consortium had in Sitges.
 During his stay at the center, he was responsible for the exterior design of several SEAT, Volkswagen and Audi models.

 In 2001, he signed with Renault and moved to Paris, where he led several design projects of the French company, such as the Laguna Coupé, and since 2007 he served as its Advanced Design director.

-Between 2009 and 2011, he resided in South Korea, where he was the Design director of Renault Samsung Motors.
+Between 2009 and 2011, he resided in South Korea, where he was the design director of Renault Samsung Motors.
 During this period, he headed the development of the SM7 Mk2 luxury saloon.

 In the summer of 2011, he accepted an offer from Walter de Silva to return and replace the Belgian Luc Donckerwolke as SEAT's Design director, since in August of that same year the latter would take over as head of Advanced Design of the entire VW Group consortium.
 His first work at the Martorell company was the SEAT IBL, a prototype presented at the Frankfurt Motor Show in 2011, a project in which he completed a design started by Donckerwolke.
 The IBL was intended to set the design direction onto which the new saloon of the brand replacing the SEAT Exeo was meant to be created.

 During his stay at SEAT, the SEAT Ateca, the first SUV of the Spanish brand, was designed.

-In July 2020, he signed again with Renault reporting to Laurens van den Acker, EVP, Corporate Design and member of Groupe Renault’s Executive Committee.
+In July 2020, he signed again with Renault reporting to Laurens van den Acker, EVP, Corporate Design and member of Groupe Renault's executive committee.
+After having been head of design for Dacia, in April 2021 he has left Renault Group to join Stellantis, where he took the position of Head of Design for Alfa Romeo.